Welcome To The United States Attorney's Office, Southern District Of New York!

 The vast majority of employees are covered by the Federal Employees Retirement System (FERS) which provides a monthly benefit to retirees who have met the eligibility requirements for retirement.
 The amount of the benefit is computed using a formula based on length of Federal service and the average salary computed over the highest three years of consecutive service.
 FERS is a defined contribution plan where the FERS annuity is supplemented by Social Security (FICA) and the Thrift Savings Plan to provide a complete retirement benefit.

 Thrift Savings Plan (TSP)

 Once your account has been established, TSP will send you a welcome letter containing your TSP account number.
 This account number and the password you create will allow you access to your personal account information at www.tsp.gov.
-Initially, your contributions will be invested in the G Fund, until you make a different choice.
+Initially, your contributions will be invested in the L Funds, based on your year of birth, until you make a different choice.

 Flexible Spending Accounts (FSAs)